 The Child Tax Credit was created in 1997 by the Taxpayer Relief Act of 1997 and became effective beginning in the 1998 tax year.
-Like other tax credits, the Child Tax Credit reduces tax liability dollar for dollar of the value of the credit.
-The Economic Growth and Tax Relief Reconciliation Act (EGTRRA) of 2001 set a graduated increase of the cap from $600 to $1,000 and made the credit refundable for families with earnings over $10,000, known as the Additional Tax Credit.
-The American Recovery and Reinvestment Act (ARRA) of 2009 lowered the refundability threshold from $10,000 to $3,000, thus allowing more low-income families to qualify.
-At the end of 2012, the EGTRRA changes to the child tax credit were made permanent, while the ARRA changes were extended for five years (through the end of 2017) as part of the American Taxpayer Relief Act.
-Thus, under current law, beginning in 2018, the child tax credit will still be worth up to $1,000 per child credit, but the refundability threshold will increase from $3,000 to $10,000.
+Like other tax credits, the Child Tax Credit reduced tax liability dollar for dollar up to a cap of $600.
+The Economic Growth and Tax Relief Reconciliation Act (EGTRRA) of 2001 set a graduated increase of the cap from $600 to $1,000 and made the credit refundable for families with earnings over $10,000.

 Unlike a government benefit, which is funded through specific allocations and expenditures, federal tax credits are dispersed from tax revenue collected by the IRS.

 The Child Tax Credit (CTC) is a tax benefit offered by the federal government for taxpayers with dependent children under the age of 17.
 It is designed to reduce or eliminate a taxpayer’s federal income tax liability.